Ashes to kick off new World Test Championship

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The nine top-ranked sides in the world will compete in the new tournament, with each side playing six series on a home-and-away basis against mutually selected opponents in a two-year cycle.
+The nine top-ranked sides in the world will compete in the new touranment, with each side playing six series on a home-and-away basis against mutually selected opponents in a two-year cycle.

-The five-Test ashes will kick off the first championship in July next year, with the top two teams to square off in a June 2021 final.

 Meanwhile Pakistan, who start their Test championship journey in October next year in Sri Lanka, have not been given a series against India amid growing political tensions between the two countries.